Elev8-Web-Studio/e8-plugin-dmopress/README.md

 # DMOPress
-DMOPress is a FREE and open source WordPress plugin that helps you manage Places, and share them with your audience with ease.
+DMOPress is a WordPress plugin that helps you manage Places and share them with your audience with ease.
 It’s made specifically for Destination Marketing Organizations (DMOs), including:

 * Tourism Offices and Tourism Bureaus
 * Business Improvement Associations